oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 At the bottom of the page, you'll see how the Authorization Code request is formed.
 Press **Send Request** to start the flow.

 If you aren't authenticated in Okta, you're redirected to an Okta-hosted sign-in page.
-Redirecting to the Identity Provider's hosted sign-in page is the best practice for security, so it's also a common practice.
+Redirecting to the Identity Provider's hosted sign-in page is the best practice for security, so it's also a common practice you'll see across Identity Providers.
 Signing in redirects you back to the OIDC debugger with a success message.
 You'll see the Authorization code provided by the authorization server automatically exchanged the code for tokens.

 {% img blog/spa-auth-tokens/oidc-debugger-success.jpg alt:"Authorization code and tokens returned in the OIDC Debugger upon successful sign-in" width:"800" %}{: .center-image }